StCredZero/rsrvtrst_thing/README.md

 ## Build and run

+This app was developed on Debian Buster.
 We are assuming that postgresql server and golang are already installed.

 [Golang download and installation instructions][https://golang.org/dl/]